Currency

 Recombinant human GM-CSF protein (Qk076)

-It is commonly used in cell culture to stimulate the differentiation and maturation of human-induced pluripotent stem cells or peripheral blood monocytes to myeloid cells.
-GM-CSF can also increase the glycolytic activity of macrophages and promote an M1 polarization.
+GM-CSF is commonly used in cell culture to stimulate the differentiation and maturation of human-induced pluripotent stem cells or peripheral blood monocytes to myeloid cells.

-Human GM-CSF is composed of 144 amino acids with a molecular weight of 14.6 kDa.
-This protein is animal-free, carrier protein-free, tag-free, and non-glycosylated to ensure a homogenous population with exceptional lot-to-lot consistency.
+Qkine human GM-CSF is composed of 144 amino acids with a molecular weight of 14.6 kDa.
+This protein is animal origin-free, carrier protein-free, tag-free, and non-glycosylated to ensure a homogenous population with exceptional lot-to-lot consistency.
 Qk076 is suitable for reproducible and high-quality neutrophils and other relevant cell cultures.

 Orders are typically shipped same or next day (except Friday).